Compliance

 Whistleblower System

-A whistleblower system (a corporate ethics hotline) has been established through which employees of Kajima, Group companies, partner companies, and others are able to report facts or suspicions concerning wrongdoing in the Group.
+A whistleblower system (a corporate ethics hotline) has been established through which employees of Kajima, Group companies, partner companies, and others are able to report facts or suspicions concerning wrongdoing or legal violations in the Group.
 Anyone can report, anonymously if desired, misconduct or legal violations, including corruption such as bribery involving officers or employees.
 In order to ensure the ease-of-use and effectiveness of the system, multiple contact offices have also been established outside the Company.

 This system prohibits retaliation and detrimental treatment against whistleblowers.
-We also promote awareness and active use of the system by distributing awareness-raising cards and by other means.
+We also promote awareness and encourage active use of the system by distributing awareness-raising cards and by other means.

-In FY2022, there were 23 whistleblowing cases.
+In FY2024, there were 136 whistleblowing cases.

 Leaflet for Group employees